Kevinxsn/jiandong_xu/_pages/about.md

 ## Biography

 My name is **Jiandong Xu (徐建东)**.
-I was born in **May 1972** in **Ninghai, Zhejiang, China**.
+I was born in **May 1972** in a small village of **Ningbo, Zhejiang, China**.
 I am a Chinese photographer and a member of the **China Photographers Association**.
 I have published a personal photography album titled *The Old Teahouses of China*, and my work has been exhibited, awarded, and selected in photography exhibitions across China.

 I currently serve as a **Council Member of the Zhejiang Photographers Association**, and as **Vice President of the Ningbo Photographers Association** and the **Yinzhou District Photographers Association**.